How To Choose Espresso Beans For A Milder Taste

 To maintain freshness, it is important to choose beans that are stored in proper packaging.
 Look for bags with one-way valves that allow carbon dioxide to escape while preventing oxygen from entering.
 Resealable bags are also beneficial as they enable you to keep the beans airtight after each use.
 This helps preserve the flavor and freshness of the beans, ensuring a milder and more enjoyable espresso.

-See also What Are The Best Espresso Beans For A Creamy And Velvety Texture?
+See also What Are The Best Espresso Beans For An Energizing And Bold Cup?

 Grind the beans correctly